wp-plugins/gravatar-box/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Add toLowerCase() to gravbox.js, to allow emails with capital letters work correctly.

 = 1.0.1 =
 * Sorry about that, folks.
 Version 1.0 had two bugs that my working version did not.
 Somehow I checked in a version from before I corrected those bugs.
 1.0.1 works now.